aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/_index.md

 ---
-title: Aspose.Tasks Calendar and Scheduling
+title: Aspose.Tasks Custom Field Types – Calendar and Scheduling
 linktitle: Aspose.Tasks Calendar and Scheduling
 second_title: Aspose.Tasks .NET API
-description: Manage project calendars, calculate durations, and handle exceptions with Aspose.Tasks for .NET.
-Explore step-by-step tutorials for calendar and scheduling tasks.
+description: Learn how to work with custom field types in Aspose.Tasks for .NET, manage calendars, calculate task durations, and handle scheduling exceptions.
 weight: 22
 url: /net/calendar-scheduling/
+date: 2026-04-06
+keywords:
+- custom field types
+- how to manage calendar
+- daily recurring tasks
+- csv export options
+- calculate task duration
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Aspose.Tasks Calendar and Scheduling
+# Aspose.Tasks Custom Field Types – Calendar and Scheduling

 ## Introduction

-Welcome to the world of Aspose.Tasks for .NET tutorials, your go-to resource for mastering the intricacies of calendar management and scheduling in your .NET projects.
-Aspose.Tasks empowers developers with robust tools to effortlessly handle project calendars, calculate durations, and manage exceptions.
+Welcome to the world of Aspose.Tasks for .NET tutorials, your go‑to resource for mastering the intricacies of calendar management, scheduling, **custom field types**, and more in your .NET projects.
+Aspose.Tasks empowers developers with robust tools to effortlessly handle project calendars, calculate durations, manage exceptions, and work with custom field types.
 In this comprehensive collection of tutorials, we delve into various aspects, from working with calendars and managing exceptions to exploring specialized topics like compound document header exceptions and currency symbol positions.
-Whether you're a seasoned developer seeking advanced insights or a newcomer eager to enhance your project management skills, these tutorials provide step-by-step guidance and real-world examples.
+Whether you're a seasoned developer seeking advanced insights or a newcomer eager to enhance your project‑management skills, these tutorials provide step‑by‑step guidance and real‑world examples.
 Let's embark on a journey to unlock the full potential of Aspose.Tasks for .NET and elevate your project management capabilities.

-Ready to dive in?
-Let's get started!
+## Quick Answers
+- **What is the primary purpose of custom field types?** They let you store additional, user‑defined information on tasks, resources, or projects.
+- **How can I manage calendar exceptions?** Use the CalendarExceptionCollection to add, edit, or remove exceptions programmatically.
+- **Can I export project data to CSV?** Yes—Aspose.Tasks provides CSV export options to customize the output.
+- **Is daily recurring task creation supported?** Absolutely; daily calendar repetitions let you schedule recurring work easily.
+- **Do I need a license for production use?** A valid Aspose.Tasks license is required for commercial deployments.

+## What is a Custom Field Type?
+A **custom field type** in Aspose.Tasks is a user‑defined attribute that can be attached to tasks, resources, or the project itself.
+It extends the standard set of fields, allowing you to capture business‑specific data such as risk levels, department codes, or custom identifiers.

+## Why Use Custom Field Types?
+- **Flexibility:** Store any data that matters to your organization.
+- **Reporting:** Pull custom data into reports without altering the core project schema.
+- **Integration:** Seamlessly map custom fields to external systems (e.g., ERP or BI tools).

+## How to Manage Calendar
+Aspose.Tasks offers a rich API for creating, editing, and querying project calendars.
+You can define working days, set base calendars, and apply exceptions to reflect real‑world schedules.

+## Daily Recurring Tasks
+With daily calendar repetitions, you can automate the creation of tasks that repeat every day, simplifying the modeling of routine work such as daily stand‑ups or maintenance activities.

+## CSV Export Options
+The library’s CSV options let you control which fields are exported, the delimiter used, and the encoding, giving you full control over the generated CSV files.

+## Managing Custom Project Properties
+Custom project properties work hand‑in‑hand with custom field types, enabling you to store project‑level metadata that can be accessed programmatically or via the UI.

+## Calculate Task Duration Efficiently
+Accurate duration calculation respects calendar settings, exceptions, and working time definitions, ensuring that your schedules reflect true effort.

 ## Working with Calendar in Aspose.Tasks